 Treatment of seasonal allergies

 Common treatments to ease symptoms include over the counter medications including oral antihistamines, decongestants, nasal spray or eye drops.
-In more severe cases, you may need to see a doctor to properly diagnosis your allergies and get a prescription to relieve your symptoms.
-Another effective form of treatment is immunotherapy, where injections are used to gradually expose you to an allergen (ex: pollen) over time.
+In severe cases, you may need a doctor to diagnose allergies and get a prescription to relieve your symptoms.
+Another form of treatment is immunotherapy, where injections gradually expose you to an allergen (ex: pollen) over time.
 Instead of blocking the symptoms, your body learns how to tolerate the allergen!